BarraQDA/nvivotools/README.md

 If you have NVivo installed, then NVivotools will automatically use the instance of SQL Anywhere that is bundled with it.
 Otherwise, read the following section for instructions on installing SQL Anywhere.

-### NVivo for Mac on other operating systems
+### NVivo for Mac or other operating systems

 Since NVivo for Mac (`.nvpx`) files are actually SQL Anywhere databases, they can be accessed on any computer on which SQL Anywhere can be installed.
 This includes Linux (for x86, x64 and ARM), Mac and Windows, plus Solaris SPARC and x64, HP-UX Itanium and IBM AIX.
-The [Developer Edition](https://www.sap.com/cmp/syb/crm-xm15-dwn-dt015/index.html) is available free of charge (subject to licence conditions, which it is your responsibility to comply with).
+The [Developer Edition](https://learn.sapdigital.com/SQLA-Trial-Registration-Page.html) is available free of charge (subject to licence conditions, which it is your responsibility to comply with).
 Simply download and install it, and you are ready for the next step.

 ### NVivo for Windows on Windows